mironouz/L4-preparation/module1/README.md

-# World Of Aircrafts Game JDK 20
+# Module 1: Java 8 and beyond

-## This small application demonstrates new features of Java 9-20 releases
+## World of aircraft.
+This small application demonstrates new features of Java 9-20 releases

 ## Java 9: